rebelsky/csc282/pages/syllabus.md

 guidelines dictate that one-credit courses require about forty-five hours of total work.
 All students are expected to ...

-* attend at least eleven of the thirteen class meetings;
+* attend at least twelve of the fourteen class meetings;
 * do all of the assigned readings (about 30 minutes per class);
-6 spend an appropriate amount of time on each homework assignment (about 60 minutes per class); and
+* spend an appropriate amount of time on each homework assignment (about 60 minutes per class); and
 * participate actively in class.